-The classroom teacher allotment is - by far - the largest single state allotment: salary and benefits for instructional personnel represent approximately 58% of total state funding for education.
-In North Carolina, the state allots teaching positions to each school district based upon the number of students in each grade, according to ratios set by the General Assembly (see Figure IV.11 below).
-When a school district hires a teacher, the state provides the district with the teacher's state base pay, depending on where the individual falls on the state salary schedule.
+The classroom teacher allotment is - by far - the largest single state allotment: salary and benefits for instructional personnel represent approximately 63% of total state funding for education.
+In North Carolina, the state allots teaching positions to each school district based upon the number of students in each grade, according to ratios set by the General Assembly (see Figure IV.17 to the right).
+When a school district hires a teacher, the state provides the district with the teacher's state base pay, corresponding to where the individual falls on the state salary schedule. bxx

 In concept, the position allotment system is intended to provide equal access to teachers for all schools and districts.
-For example, in 2023-24, a first-year teacher earned a state base salary of \$39,000, while a National Board Certified Teacher with 15 years of experience earned a state base salary of \$59,430.
+For example, in 2024-25, a first-year teacher earned a state base salary of \$41,000, while a National Board Certified Teacher with 15 years of experience earned a state base salary of \$60,350.
 Because the state funds positions rather than dollar amounts, districts can hire teachers without regard to how much the teacher will cost to employ.
 The reality is, however, that teachers are not evenly distributed across the state, and they can choose to which schools they want to apply.
 Researchers call this phenomenon teacher sorting.
-[IXV, IXVI, IXVII]
+Documents of the provide equal access to the example, in 2024-25, a first-year teacher earned a state base salary of \$41,000, while a National Board Certified Teacher with 15 years of experience earned a state base salary of \$40,000, while a National Board Certified Teacher with 15 years of experience earned a state base salary of \$60,350.
+Because the state funds positions rather than dollar amounts, districts can hire teachers without regard to how much the teacher will cost to employ.
+The reality is, however, that teachers are not evenly distributed across the state, and they can choose to which schools they want to apply.
+Researchers call this phenomenon teacher sorting.